-Keep in mind, the larger the down payment, the more equity you’ll have, and the lower your monthly mortgage payments will be.
-By paying more up front, you’ll save on interest and be less likely to have to pay private mortgage insurance.
+Keep in mind that the larger the down payment, the more equity you’ll have, and the lower your monthly mortgage payments will be.
+By paying more upfront, you’ll save on interest and be less likely to have to pay private mortgage insurance.
 Experts often recommend putting down 20% if you’re considering a larger down payment, as that’s the minimum you can put down while avoiding mortgage insurance.

 Along with your down payment, you’ll have to save money for closing costs (fees associated with processing and securing your loan).
 Although the amount you’ll need will vary depending on your loan amount and the tax requirements in your area, you can generally expect closing costs to be 3% – 6% of the purchase price.

-To ensure you know exactly what you’ll owe, your lender will provide you with a Loan Estimate within three days of receiving your home loan application.
-This three-page form, which is required by law, will itemize the loan terms, projected payments and closing costs for your potential mortgage, so you are aware of precisely what you’ll need to have saved.
+To ensure you know exactly what you’ll owe, your lender will provide you with a Loan Estimate within 3 days of receiving your home loan application.
+This form – which is required by law – will itemize the loan terms, projected payments and closing costs for your potential mortgage so you are aware of precisely what you’ll need to have saved.

 Step 3: Determine How Much Home You Can Afford

 Before you speak with a mortgage lender, it’s useful to calculate how much house you can afford on your own.
 A lender will tell you how much money you qualify for, but you want to make sure you won’t be overextending yourself by determining your budget, and what you realistically can afford to spend on mortgage payments each month.

 When determining how much house you can afford, you should use the 28/36 rule of thumb, which stipulates that you should not spend more than 28% of your gross monthly income (your salary before taxes) on housing expenses and 36% on your total monthly debt payments.

 Your housing expenses are your monthly mortgage payment, which includes: